-When September arrives, it usually brings a few great things with it such as seasonal fruit, cooler evenings and beautifully colored trees and leaves!
-Now, as mentioned seasonal fruit is one of the great things that arrives with September, in particular Apples come into season and in all different varieties.
+When September arrives, it usually brings a few great things with it, such as seasonal fruit, cooler evenings and beautifully colored trees and leaves!
+Now, as mentioned, seasonal fruit is one of the great things that tend to arrive with the new Fall season; in particular, Apples come into season and in all different varieties.

-The great news is, you can make a homemade apple butter with those wonderful apples that will last all month-long and is great served to guests or given as a gift.
-Check out the recipe below to make your own batch of slow cooked apple butter today:
+So what will you use all those apples for?
+Why not make homemade apple butter with those wonderful apples that will last all month-long and is great served to guests or given as a gift.
+Check out the recipe below to make your own batch of slow-cooked apple butter today: